Getting the Right Message Across in the Right Way

-Whether you need to communicate general day-to-day information or "big news" about major changes in your organization, the best communications start with some good planning.
+Whether you need to communicate general day-to-day information or major news about important changes in your organization, the best communications start with good planning.

-The first step is to put yourself in the shoes of your audience.
-What do they need to know, and want to hear?
+It will put you in the shoes of your audience, so that you can establish key details, such as: what do they need to know, and what do they know already?
 What's their preferred way of receiving information?
 What will stop them listening to what you have to say?
 And how will you know that they have got the message?

 Figure 1: Communications Planning Template